healkeiser/notes/docs/04 🕹️ Development/Python/Multiple versions on macOS.md

 tags:
   - development
   - macOS
+  - python
 publish: false
 ---

+_How to manage multiple Python versions on a macOS system._

 ## How-to

-To install Python on macOS, we'll go through with [pyenv](https://github.com/pyenv/pyenv).
+We'll use the same method as Windows, [pyenv](https://github.com/pyenv/pyenv).
+Refer to the [Windows](Multiple%20versions%20on%20Windows.md) guide.